beltrachi/automatic_dictionary/README.md

  * The plugins you have installed.
 You can do a screenshot of the addons page and send it to me.
  * A list of steps to reproduce the bug.
  * Tell me what it does and what would you expect.
- * Error console lessages.
+ * Error console messages.
 That usually is in "Tools" > "Developer tools" > "Error console".

-If the plugin does something you did not expect it will be helpful if you send us the logs of the plugin (as described in the next section)
+If the plugin does something you did not expect it will be helpful if you send us the logs of the plugin (as described in the next section).

-### Sending logs

-You can send me a detailed description of which steps to reproduce your bug with the plugin logs attached.

-Steps to activate the plugin logs:

-1. Go to preferences of the plugin (in Thunderbird > Addons > Automatic Dictionary > Preferences)
-2. Activate "Save log to file"
-3. Set Log level to "Debug"
-4. Restart thunderbird
-5. Reproduce the case that do not work.
-6. Close Thunderbird and open it again.
-7. Go to Automatic Dictionary preferences and click on "Send log to developer"

-After that, you should disable the "Save to log file" and set Log level back to "Warning".

 ## Contributors